Roberto Sánchez (Peruvian politician)

-Roberto Helbert Sánchez Palomino (born February 3, 1969) is a Peruvian psychologist and politician.
-He is a congressman of the Congress of the Republic of Peru for the period 2021-2026 and was Minister of Foreign Trade and Tourism for Pedro Castillo from July 29, 2021 until his resignation on December 7, 2022.
+Roberto Helbert Sánchez Palomino (born 3 February 1969) is a Peruvian politician and member of the political party Together for Peru.
+He has been a member of Congress from 2021 to 2026 and was Minister of Foreign Trade and Tourism for Pedro Castillo from 29 July 2021 until his resignation on 7 December 2022.
+He was a presidential candidate in the 2026 general election, but was narrowly defeated in the runoff by Keiko Fujimori.